HAFix: History-Augmented Large Language Models for Bug Fixing: Empirical Evaluation of HAFix

 \subsection{Dataset Selection}

-In this study, we focus on bug datasets consisting of Python source code.
-This decision stems from the observation that most current LLM evaluation studies on bug fixing center around Java bugs \citep{lu2021codexglue,xia2022less,jiang2023impact,zirak2024improving}, despite Python being one of the most popular programming languages, even surpassing Java in popularity \citep{jaydevs_python_java}.
-Hence, we aim to contribute to this field by helping to narrow the gap in bug fixing for Python compared to Java.
-Additionally, we require a dataset that includes real-world projects with test cases, allowing us to verify the functional correctness of model-generated code against the developer's original fixed code.
-Lastly, we prioritize selecting datasets that contain popular projects with rich development history, enabling us to mine the historical context data for each bug.
+We evaluate HAFix using two real-world bug datasets: BugsInPy \citep{widyasari2020bugsinpy} and Defects4J \citep{just2014defects4j}.
+This selection allows us to assess the generalizability of HAFix across Python and Java, which rank among the top four popular programming languages \citep{tiobe_index}.
+They differ in typing paradigms (dynamic for Python, static for Java) and are widely used in the APR domain.
+In addition to language diversity, we require datasets that include real-world projects with test cases, allowing us to verify the functional correctness of model-generated code against the developer's original fixed code.
+Lastly, we prioritize datasets with rich development history, enabling us to mine the historical context data for each bug.

 We select BugsInPy collected by \citet{widyasari2020bugsinpy} as our subject benchmark dataset for several reasons.
 BugsInPy is a comprehensive, hand-curated dataset with 493 real-world bugs from 17 large, non-trivial Python projects.
 The bugs in BugsInPy are carefully selected to meet specific criteria: they must involve changes in the source code, excluding modifications like configurations or build scripts.
 Additionally, the bugs should be reproducible, with at least one test case failing on the faulty version, and they must be isolated from unrelated changes, such as refactoring or feature additions.
-This ensures the quality of the bugs for our study.
+These criteria ensure the quality of the bugs for our study.
 The projects included in BugsInPy span various domains such as machine learning, developer tools, scientific computing, and web frameworks.

-This diversity is crucial as it allows us to do our evaluation across various real-world scenarios, making our findings more generalizable.
+Based on the similar selection criteria above, we include Defects4J \citep{just2014defects4j} as a second benchmark dataset, which is widely used in the program repair community for evaluating APR techniques on real-world Java bugs \citep{xia2022less,jiang2023impact,hossain2024deep,lutellier2020coconut,jiang2021cure,bouzenia2024repairagent,ye2024iter}.
+At the time of writing, Defects4J contains 854 Java bugs collected from 17 different open-source projects, spanning various domains such as data visualization (Chart), compiler construction (Closure), and date/time utilities (Time).
+The inclusion of both Python and Java datasets with diverse, widely used projects improves the external validity of our evaluation and enables assessment of HAFix’s effectiveness across real-world scenarios.